From Classical to Quantum Reinforcement Learning and Its Applications in Quantum Control: A Beginner's Tutorial: Quantum Advantage in Learning: Quantum Reinforcement Learning

 where $\sigma_j$ denotes the Pauli matrices.
 Multi-qubit gates, such as the controlled-NOT (CNOT), create entanglement between qubits, a uniquely quantum resource absent in classical computation.

 The measurement process, repeated over many trials (also called shots), yields probability distributions or expectation values:

 where $O$ represents an observable operator (e.g., Pauli-$Z$).

 In practice, a single measurement of a quantum circuit yields a random outcome, such as \texttt{0110}.
 The power of quantum measurement lies not in one result but in the pattern revealed through many repetitions.
 Each run, or shot, is like a single exposure in photography, unclear alone, but sharp in aggregate.
-By repeating the circuit, we estimate probabilities or expectation values like
+By repeating the circuit, we estimate probabilities or expectation values as per Eq.~\eqref{expt value}.

-where $O$ is an observable such as the Pauli-$Z$ operator.
 Thus, quantum measurement uncovers information statistically.